JEscobar270180/SlidingforAnesthesia/README.md

   Note:

-  -Controladores.slx can do the job if you want to visualice the signals in scopes.
+  - Controladores.slx can do the job if you want to visualice the signals in scopes.

   - If you want to check what is inside the control and parameter blocks, you just need to right click on the block to look under mask: